+If you're into long beach days, family picnics at the park, weekend car camping with the dogs, or really anything that involves eating and drinking outdoors, you're no doubt familiar with the Yeti brand.
 There’s no denying that Yeti makes some of the world’s best coolers.
-They’re also the most expensive.
-Still, they’ve developed a diehard following of buyers willing to “buy once, cry once,” assuming that that $400 cooler might be the last they ever need to purchase.
-But, if you’re looking for solid Yeti alternatives -- coolers like Yeti but cheaper -- here are the best options on the market.
+They’re also among the most expensive.
+Still, they’ve developed a diehard following of buyers willing to “buy once, cry once,” assuming that $400 cooler might be the last they ever need to purchase.
+But, if you’re looking for solid alternatives with the same rock-solid cooling technology and near-bullletproof construction, these are the best coolers like Yeti but cheaper.

 Grizzly 60 Hard Cooler

 Grizzly has been a go-to brand among hunters for years.
 Its beefy rotomolded coolers are made of LLDPE plastic for extreme durability and ice retention.
 Every side is pressure-injected with as much as two inches of Ecomate polyurethane foam for unbeatable cooling.
 They’re also made in the USA and eco-friendly with no ozone depletion or VOC off-gassing potential.
-Plus, as the name implies, they’re bear-proof and, with two lock holes, nearly theft-proof too.
+Plus, as the name implies, this is a bear-proof cooler and, with two lock holes, nearly theft-proof too.

 OtterBox Trooper 20 Soft Cooler